wcj365/word-count/README.md

 This illustration also helps when we deal with big data analytics using the concept of Map and Reduce.
 This illustration is from the following Spark Workshop:

 https://stanford.edu/~rezab/sparkworkshop/slides/holden.pdf

+The second data source is a bit larger.
+We use a well-known essay "Against Interpretation" by Susan Sontag.
+We also produce a wordcloud from the essay.